Dandelion-dev-team/dandelion/Documentation/README.md

 ## API spec

 The API spec is produced using the [Swagger editor](https://editor.swagger.io).
-The file `openapi.yaml` is in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).
+The file `openapi.yaml` is in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) format.
 To load the data, open the editor and choose *Import file* from the *File* menu as shown below.
-The name of the file

 ![Loading API definition](images/swagger.png)